lcarsdev/TechnicalAssessment/README.md

 - Tip: Using the Board within this project to express Work Items (User Stories, tasks, etc.) that communicate your understanding of the requirements is very good way to ensure you meet them all.

 # Communication
-There is a work item titled "Basic Communication Channel."
-You can find this by clicking Boards => Work items.
-Again, you may add your own work items, but do *not* delete the "Basic Communication Channel."
-We will have team members monitor this in order to respond to you in an organized fashion.
+Please use issues to communicate your questions, this helps us track conversations in orderly fashion and within context.

-Note: Your questions should be more around *what* and not *how*.
-The *how* is for you to figure out. *What* is for when you need clarification on a requirement or submission guideline.
+Note: Your questions should be more around *what* and less around *how*.
+The *how* is for you to figure out. *What* is for when you need clarification on a requirement or guideline.

 # Timeframe
 There is no deadline to complete this.
 However, only candidates that summit a project here will be considered for the next step.
 Candidates will be evaluated on a rolling basis.

 # Ready for review
-When you are ready for us to review your submission, in the "Basic Communication Channel" please put a note in the discussion that reads "My code is ready for review!"
-And move this item to the Done list.
+When you are ready for us to review your submission, add an issue that reads "My code is ready for review!"